 - Remember: School buses may not turn right on red while transporting students.

 It is illegal to pass a school bus displaying its flashing red lights – both on and off school property.
-If convicted of passing a stopped school bus, the minimum fine is $250 – 400 and/or 30 days in jail for the first offense.
-Drivers convicted of passing a stopped school bus will also receive a 5-point infraction on their license for each violation.
+If convicted of passing a stopped school bus, the minimum fine is $250 to $400 and/or 30 days in jail for the first offense.
+Drivers convicted of passing a stopped school bus will also receive a five-point infraction on their license for each violation.
 This law is strictly enforced, and all violators will be fully prosecuted.

 It is best to rely on more than one source of information when it comes to weather-related announcements.
 Closing and delay information can also be found on local television or radio stations.